EthanPugh/Boing/README.md

 # Boing
-A small JavaFX program that defines and displays various moving shapes in a window.
+A program that displays various moving shapes in a window and bounces them off the border.